wp-plugins/si-contact-form/readme.txt

 Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
 `/wp-content/plugins/si-contact-form/captcha-secureimage/test/index.php`

+= I just installed this and do not get any email from it, what could be wrong? =

+Make sure you have the correct "E-mail To:"  set in options.
+If that is correct, then this setting in the contact form options might help you....
+E-mail From (optional):
+E-mail address the messages are sent from.
+Normally you should leave this blank.
+Some web hosts do not allow PHP to send E-mail unless the "From:" E-mail address is on the same web domain.
+If your contact form does not send any E-mail, then set this to an E-mail address on the SAME domain as your web site as a possible fix.
+If you are still having trouble check your server's error log.

 = Is this plugin available in other languages? =